arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/datasheet/datasheet.md

 ### Ethernet
 The Gigabit Ethernet physical interface (J17) is directly connected to the high density connector to the Portenta board.
 The connector includes an activity LED indication (orange) and speed indication (green).

-**Note:** Gigabit Ethernet functionality is reserved for future use and only 10/100 Ethernet is supported at this time
+**Note:** Gigabit Ethernet functionality is only supported on the Portenta X8.

 ### Serial Transceiver
 The Arduino Portenta Max Carrier includes a multi-protocol transceiver supporting RS-232, RS-485, and RS-422 serial standards (configurable) based on the SP335 IC.
 It is connected to a 6P6C Connector (RJ11, RJ12, RJ14, RJ25).